goot4/Useful-codeblock-for-Unity3D/README.md

  * Replace Instantiate and Destroy with SetActive to optimaize performance.
 ### DataManager
  * A standard example of saving and loading Data using JSON file.
+### PlayerMovement
+ * Fundamental movement controller using InputSystem Package.
+ * Used for a Top-down View game.